Detroit Lions Underdogs For Sixth Straight Week As Cincinnati Bengals Visit Ford Field

 Detroit Lions betting preview NFL week 6

-The over/under was set Monday at 48.5 points at Caesars Sportsbook, BetMGM, PointsBet and BetRivers Sportsbook.
-By the end of the work week, the total had dropped to 47 points or 46.5, depending on the operator.
+On Monday, Caesars Sportsbook, BetMGM, PointsBet, and BetRivers Sportsbook established the over/under at 48.5 points.
+However, by the end of the work week, the total decreased to either 47 points or 46.5 points, depending on the operator.

 After missing two straight weeks, public scattered on Detroit

-The Lions are 3-2 against the spread, covering in Weeks 1, 3 and 5, but losing against the spread every other week.
+The Lions have a 3-2 record against the spread, successfully covering in Weeks 1, 3, and 5.
+However, they have failed to cover in every other week.

-So the pattern dictates to bet against the Lions this week.
+According to the pattern, it is suggested to place a bet against the Lions for this week.

-Bettors were on Detroit heavy in a spread loss to Chicago, then were duped on the other side by betting Vikings -10 in a Week 5 game Detroit kept close.
+Bettors heavily favored Detroit in a spread loss against Chicago, but were then deceived when they placed bets on the Vikings -10 in a Week 5 game.
+Surprisingly, Detroit managed to keep the game close.

-DK also reported 80% of over/under handle on under 46.5 points.
+According to DK, 80% of the handle for the over/under was on under 46.5 points.

 Injury report clean, but no Taylor Decker still

-For the Bengals, guard D’Ante Smith is out with a knee injury.
-Cincinnati players questionable for the game include guard Jackson Carman, running back Joe Mixon and wide receiver Mike Thomas.
+The Bengals will be missing guard D’Ante Smith due to a knee injury.
+Additionally, guard Jackson Carman, running back Joe Mixon, and wide receiver Mike Thomas are uncertain for the game.

 Lions lose again in Minnesota, again in a heartbreaker